Redis Cluster Slot Allocation Basics

 Slot redistribution relies on the CLUSTER SETSLOT state machine and the MIGRATE command.
 The migration sequence follows a strict protocol:

-1. Destination node: CLUSTER SETSLOT <slot> IMPORTING <source_node_id> (prepare the target first)
+1. Destination first: CLUSTER SETSLOT <slot> IMPORTING <source_node_id> — the target must be ready to accept redirected requests before the source begins sending them.

-2. Source node: CLUSTER SETSLOT <slot> MIGRATING <dest_node_id>
+2. Source second: CLUSTER SETSLOT <slot> MIGRATING <dest_node_id>

-4. Finalize: CLUSTER SETSLOT <slot> NODE <dest_node_id> on all nodes.
+4. Finalize: CLUSTER SETSLOT <slot> NODE <dest_node_id> on the destination and source nodes.
+This commits permanent ownership and triggers gossip propagation.

 Uniform slot distribution is a theoretical ideal.
 Real-world workloads introduce skew through hot keys, large hash structures, or sequential time-series patterns.
 A single overloaded slot can saturate CPU or memory on its owning node while leaving others idle.